-On Windows, the deployment wizard launches the System Requirements Wizard which checks to make sure that your machine contains the minimum system requirements necessary to run SAS 9.2.
+On Windows, the deployment wizard checks to make sure that your machine contains the minimum system requirements necessary to run SAS 9.3.

 Sometimes, it is necessary to reboot your machine after the wizard has installed certain system components.
-When this occurs, the wizard prompts you to log back on to the machine, relaunches the SAS Deployment Wizard, and continues to the next configuration step in your SAS deployment process.
+When this occurs, the wizard prompts you to log back on to the machine, and continues to the next configuration step in your SAS deployment process.